mpifr-vlbi/eht2023_difx_templating/README.md

 Coordinates for Sgr A* by V. Fish using position and proper motion from 2022ApJ...940...15X for J2000 epoch 2023.29 are 17 45 40.032073   -29 00 28.26098.

-Tracks e23g17 and e23a22 have a few scans that were scheduled for ALMA only with no other stations.
+Tracks e23g17 and e23a22 had single-station scans scheduled at ALMA and or SMA.
-Although the scans were recorded on ALMA Mark6, they have no baselines, leading to issues under CASA.
+These scans were recorded at ALMA/SMA but have no baselines.
+This cause issues in the CASA pipeline.
-Thus the problematic ALMA-only scans are commented out in the DiFX correlation setup.
+The problematic scans are thus commented out in the DiFX correlation setup.

 The SMT 345G receiver is not sideband reparating; LSB folds onto USB.
 According to Slack #smt_backend on 12 April 2023, b1 b2 Mark6 recorders had no IF signal.